AcroMedia/ansible-role-virtual-host/README.md

 **drupal_cron_url**: After your site goes live, (or before, if you want it to run during staging), provide this variable to create a linux cron job on the server.
 The cron job is created by the [acromedia.drupal-cron](https://github.com/AcroMedia/ansible-role-drupal-cron) role.
 See its readme for more details.

+**mysql_allow_from**: Defaults to 'localhost'.
+You only need to set this when using multi-server setups.
+In your app node playbook, setting this to `{{ ansible_default_ipv4.address }}` should usually work, assuming both app node(s) and mysql host are both on the same private network.
+In order for this to work, your app node needs to be able to operate as mysql root, with crentials stored at /root/.my.cnf.

+**mysql_host_address**: Defaults to 'localhost'.
+You only need to set this when using multi-server setups.
+If your app node(s) and mysql host are both on the same private network (they usually will be), set this to be your mysql host's private / internal IP address.
+In order for this to work, your app node needs to be able to operate as mysql root, with crentials stored at /root/.my.cnf.

 #### Tweaks / overrides